 Nadia Giosia isn’t your average food show host.
-On Cooking Channel’s Bitchin’ Kitchen, she’s a sexy, tattooed Julia Childs for a younger, edgier audience.
+She’s a sexy, tattooed Julia Childs for a younger, edgier audience.
 The 32-year-old Montreal native started cooking at the age of 11 and, in her words, “sucked pretty hard at it.”
 But making meals was an important part of her family growing up.
 “We were food obsessed.
 Cooking was how we expressed ourselves.”

 “Everyone likes to have a good meal made for them.
 If you cook for a woman you’re going to get a lot of… props.”